slowernews/wisdom-tldr/chapters/chapter_appendix.md

 <!--
 - history books are on the history of power.
-- changing your interpretation of your past is often just as good as changing your past.
-- past is a nice place to visit but certainly not a good place to stay.
 - o q antes era rotina, hj é lembrança.
 - never say goodbye because goodbye means going away and going awya means forgetting.
-- there are decades when nothing happens and there are weeks when decade happen.
+- there are decades when nothing happens and there are weeks when decades happen.
-- I just don't believe in anything from my past.
-Anything.
-No memories.
-No regrets.
-No people.
-No trips.
-Nothing.
-A lot of our unhappiness comes from comparing things from the past to the present. -- Naval Ravikant*
-- Changing your interpretation of your past is often just as good as changing your past. -- Naval Ravikant*
-- The past is entirely contained in your head.
-It is nowhere else.
-The present is all that exists and that is where you exist. -- Naval Ravikant*
-- Hope is the belief that this moment isn't good enough. -- Naval Ravikant*
-- history never repeats. man always does. -- voltaire
 - a busy mind accelerates the perceived passage of time. buy more time by cultivating peace of mind. -- Naval Ravikant* -->